 Maybe the real friends were the friends we made along the way.

-I left Facebook years ago, and only follow ~70 people on Twitter, which leads some to assume that I don’t find keeping in touch with people to be a top priority, but that couldn’t be further from the truth.
+I quit using Facebook years ago, and only follow ~70 people on Twitter, which leads some to assume that I don’t find keeping in touch with people to be a top priority, but that couldn’t be further from the truth.
 My todo list is where I hold my priorities, and my friends and family are the biggest priorities in my life, so that’s where I turn to for making sure I’m staying close to them.

 At first blush you may think that a todo list sounds incredibly impersonal, it’s actually a deep expression of caring.
 When people ask for more details, I receive pretty much universally positive feedback, so now I’ll share it with you.